Is TEFL a good career choice?

 In the summer of 2008, I did a stint for Bell at Wellington College, in Berkshire.
 This was more enjoyable than the previous summer as the children were more pleasant to teach and my colleagues were not so stuck-up.
 Furthermore, the habitually drunk Director of Studies provided ample entertainment value.

 EARLY DAYS IN TEFL - NOT ALL GLAMOROUS BUT CERTAINLY CHARACTER BUILDING

 For most new ESL teachers, the early days of their career probably won’t be glamorous.
 However, if you get your head down, build your stamina and resilience and work on your teaching skills, the rewards will come later on.

 You’ll be at a serious advantage if you begin to work out your beliefs about teaching and language learning early doors.
-As I alluded to in this post, it took me three or four years to begin to nail down my beliefs as an ESL teacher.
+It took me three or four years to begin to nail down my beliefs as an EFL teacher.
 Admittedly, I was rather lost in the classroom for a few years - before I did my Master’s in English Language Teaching in 2009.